opencolor-tools/sketch-opencolor/README.md

 Start working with meaningful colors in Sketch.

-This plugin supports designers who want to meaningful color palettes defined in .oco fiels (open color file format).
+This plugin supports designers who want to use meaningful color palettes defined as .oco fields (open color file format).

 [Learn more about Open Color Tools](http://opencolor.tools)